carpentries-incubator/byte-sized-rse-code-quality/README.md

 ### Learning objectives

+At the end of this lesson, learners should be able to:

 - Understand why consistent code style is important for collaboration and long-term maintainability.
 - Identify key code style practices and how they vary between programming languages.